Suvendu-SM/tailnode-repo/README.md

-# This a Todo Application
+# This is a Todo Application

 ## Available Scripts